k-box/k-box/docs/developer/extending-file-type-detection.md

-# Extending File Type identification
+# Extending File Type detection

-The file type identification is managed by the File Service (`KBox\Documents\Services\FileService`).
+The file type detection is managed by the File Service (`KBox\Documents\Services\FileService`).
 In particular by the `recognize($path)` method.

 > A Facade to rapidly used the service is also available `KBox\Documents\Facades\Files`

-## Identification process
+## Detection process

-The identification process starts with a file available on a storage disk.
+The detection process starts with a file available on a storage disk.

 1. The file is processed by the default type identifier
  - A mime type an document type are returned